Philippine eagle: Taxonomy

-It has also been called the ”Great Philippine eagle”.
-It has numerous names in the many Philippine languages, including ágila ("eagle", a Spanish loanword), háribon (from ”haring ibón”, "king bird"), and banog ("kite").

 Evolutionary history

-A 1919 study of the bird’s skeletal features led to the suggestion that the nearest relative was the Harpy eagle.
-The species was included in the subfamily Harpiinae until a 2005 study of DNA sequences which identified them as not members of the group, finding instead that the nearest relatives are Snake eagles (Circaetinae), such as the bateleur.
+A 1919 study of the bird's skeletal features led to the suggestion that the nearest relative was the harpy eagle (Harpia harpyja).
+The species was included in the subfamily Harpiinae until a 2005 study of DNA sequences which identified them as not members of the group, finding instead that the nearest relatives are snake eagles (Circaetinae), such as the bateleur.
 The species has subsequently been placed in the subfamily Circaetinae.

 Description

 The Philippine eagle's nape is adorned with long, brown feathers that form a shaggy, mane-like crest.
 The eagle has a dark face and a creamy-brown nape and crown.
 The back of the Philippine eagle is dark brown, while the underside and underwings are white.
 The heavy legs are yellow, with large, powerful, dark claws, and the prominent, large, high-arched, deep beak is a bluish-gray.
 The eagle's eyes are blue-gray.
 Juveniles are similar to adults except their upperpart feathers have pale fringes.